 What is your group's current bank balance?
 1.14 £520.00 Are there any significant items of expenditure to be set against this bank balance?
 1.14 Yes Training facility hire for April May: £380 Have you applied for funding from any other sources?
-(This includes other Council grant sources as well as external grant providers such as Lottery funding) 2.12 Source of Funding Secured/Not Secured Secured sion if not membership fees and fundraising balance of funds Sep-19 9 Please briefly explain the benefit for the Local Partnership area if you are awarded this grant 2.6 Levels of fitness among members and coaches will be monitored and improved on.
-Skill levels of players will be enhanced through excellent coaching and regular practice.
-Promote and and develop values of reliability, responsibility, team spirit and active community participation Previous local grant award history - previous 24 months (for office use only) 2.13 , , , , , , , , , , , , , , , , , , , ,,,, LAC 2017/18 hire of faciliti affiliation fee - £1,046 LAC 2018/19 Hire of facilities £400 Any Additional Information/ Documents Provided with Grant Application 3.00 Please provide a breakdown of the total costs of the project and the amount requested from this grant source.
-2.11 Hire of training and playing facilities Affiliation fees to league and SAFA Referee fees Purchase of training gear & equipment, laundry Insurance travel costs coach hire Admin costs £3,000 £300 £600 £1,500 £400 £150 £600 £100 £600 Appendix 4 Submitted (Out of School Care Providers Only) Lead Officer Recommendation (for office use only)
+(This includes other Council grant sources as well as external grant providers such as Lottery funding) 2.12 Source of Funding of Funding Secured/Not Secured Timescale for Decision if Secured sion if not membership fees and fundraising balance of funds Sep-19 9 Please briefly explain the benefit for the Local Partnership area if you are awarded this grant 2.6 Levels of fitness among members and coaches will be monitore and improved on.
+Skill levels of players will be enhanced through excellent coachinand regular practice.
+Promote and and develop values of reliability, responsibility, team spirit and active community participation nt coaching Previous local grant award history - previous 24 months (for office use only) 2.13 team spirit and detr ve community p our ticipu LAC 2017/18 hire of faciliti affiliation fee S £1,046 Any Additional Information/ Documents Provided with Grant Application 3.00 LAC 2018/19 Hire of faciliti es £400 Please provide a breakdown of the total costs of the project and the amount requested from this grant source.
+2.11 Affiliation fees to league and SAFA £30 Referee fees £60 Purchase of training gear & equipment, laundry £40 Insurance £15 travel costs coach hire £60 £3,000 £300 £600 £1,500 £400 £150 £600 £100 £600 Appendix 4 Submitted (Out of School Care Providers Only) Lead Officer Recommendation (for office use only)